chenchao666/Paper-reading/README.md

 * A DIRT-T APPROACH TO UNSUPERVISED DOMAIN ADAPTATION
 * Deep Clustering for Unsupervised Learning of Visual Features
 * Deep Clustering via Joint Convolutional Autoencoder Embedding and Relative Entropy Minimization
+* Clustering with Deep Learning: Taxonomy and New Methods

 ## Bilinear Pooling/ Second Order Pooling
 * Semantic Segmentation with Second-Order Pooling